 First-time CFO: Key hires are critical.
 Getting them wrong can be costly from a time and financial perspective.
-A part-time CFO allows the management to dry test the role and see what results it brings and the traits that the role demands
+Hiring a CFO on a part-time basis allows the management to dry test the role and see what results it brings and the traits that the role demands.

 Firefighting: An experienced outsider can come in and solve a complex issue using earned knowledge from having already solved it in other organizations.

 Caretaker: If there is an interim period where the CFO chair is vacant (gardening leave, maternity leave) an interim can come in and maintain continuity.

 Jolt of ideas: At times, companies can become myopic in their views.
 Bringing in an outsider for a period can allow for fresh ideas from someone whose goals are very transparent.

 The Closer: If there is a significant funding or exit event approaching, a part-time CFO can lead the business over the line.
 With timing and bonus related advantages, this can be an excellent way of achieving the desired result

 In terms of cost, the median annual CFO salary in the USA is between $406,474 and $639,000 for public and private companies respectively.
 If a headhunter was used, their total fees can then add approximately $60,000 to the bill.
 This is not a cheap exercise and, if done poorly, can be expensive and bring hidden costs to the business from inertia.
 On the other hand, you could hire a seasoned professional as a part-time CFO within a matter of days and at an annual cost of between $156,000 and $208,000.
 This also comes with the flexibility of no termination fees and the license to roll the contract over on a weekly basis.
 The position could also change throughout the year, giving the opportunity to bring in specialists to tackle specific problems.
 Why have a generalist, when you can hire specialists at a third of the cost?